 Solving Systems of Linear Equations

-How to solve linear Equations in two variables?
+How to solve linear equations in two variables?
 Linear Equations of two variables can be solved by different methods as listed below.
-For the equations involving two variables, we need to have two equations having the same variables to find the roots.
+For the equations involving two variables, we need two equations having the same variables to find the roots.

 Methods to solve: